 The Fund acts as an intermediary for sale and repurchase agreements between the National Debt and market counterparties.
+The stock sold as part of the sale and repurchase agreements are Irish Government Bonds.
 For each transaction, the National Debt issues new underlying stock which is cancelled on maturity.
 The related income or interest costs are reflected in the Fund's statement of income and expenditure and retained earnings.